Normative Goals in Merger Control: Why Merger Control Should Not Attempt to Achieve 'Better' Outcomes than Competition

 Date Written: January 2, 2020

-Recent academic discourse and economic events on both sides of the Atlantic have cast doubt over the paradigms of antitrust enforcement as we know them.
-Critical observers state that current policies fall short of addressing the wider societal implications of a market economy, inter alia in merger control.
+Critical observers state that current antitrust policies fall short of addressing the wider societal implications of a market economy, inter alia in merger control.
 The interests of employees in decent wages, merger impacts on the environment, or the pursuit of a governmental industrial policy are claimed to deserve recognition beyond the traditional consumer welfare paradigm.
-Extending the merger analysis to such normative goals, however, comes with tradeoffs: It is prone to convey merger enforcement to a paternalistic control of market outcomes.
-Moreover, antitrust agencies will become exposed to a plethora of irreconcilable societal expectations and group interests.
-Eventually, the normativity approach will lead to an increased politicization of merger enforcement and weaken competition as a design-principle for a market economy.
+This article voices skepticism.
+Such postulates can jeopardize an important achievement: to have bestowed on consumers the mandate of being the ultimate sovereign over the outcomes of the competitive process.
+Antitrust agencies would become exposed to a plethora of irreconcilable societal expectations and rent seeking efforts.
+This would lead to an increased politicization of merger enforcement, and it would weaken competition as a design-principle for a market economy.
 This article claims that society at large is better served with a merger control regime that devotes itself to consumer welfare through competition as a mono-teleology.

 Keywords: mergers, consumer welfare, environment, industrial policy, labour markets